 Throughout the 19th century, cultural developments were occurring in many disciplines that led to the full blossoming of Diagonality in the 20th century.
-One person central to this critically formative period was the Russian engineer-polymath, scientist, architect, and photographer Vladimir Shukhov (1853-1939).
+One person central to this critically formative period was the Russian polymath—engineer, scientist, architect, and photographer—Vladimir Shukhov (1853-1939).
 Whether he was directly inspired by the incredible strength (per unit of material) of actual spiderwebs or not, he saw the potential of triangulating a lattice of narrow steel bands and wires to create huge, light-weight engineering and architectural structures that had never been seen before, other than as proposed designs.
-Their triangulated geometry resulted in a paradigm shift in the imagined geometry of the built environment.
+Their triangulated geometry resulted in a shift in the imagined geometry of the built environment.

 While in the States, Shukhov also travelled to other cities to study the construction industry, various engineering activities such as in Pittsburgh, and the American railway system in general.
 His visit to the Exposition is noteworthy for several reasons.
 First is the fact that the kindergarten teachings of the German educational innovator Frederich Froebel were on display.
-The mother of the great American architect Frank Lloyd Wright had also attended the Exposition and bought her son a set of the exhibited Froebel toys, which Wright himself has claimed deeply influenced his sense of geometry and design: “For several years I sat at the little Kindergarten table-top…and played…with the cube, the sphere and the triangle—these smooth wooden maple blocks…All are in my fingers to this day…”
+The mother of the great American architect Frank Lloyd Wright also attended the Exposition and bought her son a set of the exhibited Froebel toys, which Wright himself has claimed deeply influenced his sense of geometry and design: “For several years I sat at the little Kindergarten table-top…and played…with the cube, the sphere and the triangle—these smooth wooden maple blocks…All are in my fingers to this day…”

-One wonders whether Shukhov was similarly affected by what he might have seen in the Kindergarten pavilion at the Exposition (Froebel invented the word) or whether he had already fallen under Froebel’s spell in Russia because Froebel’s groundbreaking and very influential educational system had spread worldwide, even as far east as Japan.
+One wonders whether Shukhov was similarly affected by what he might have seen in the Kindergarten pavilion at the Exposition (Froebel invented the word Kindergarten) or whether he had already fallen under Froebel’s spell in Russia because Froebel’s groundbreaking and very influential educational system had spread worldwide, even as far east as Japan.

 At the Centennial Exposition, Shukhov met Alexander Veniaminovich Bari who had worked on organizing the Exposition.
-It is quite likely that Bari’s local connections made him aware of the 1,000 foot high tower that was proposed for the Exposition and it is equally likely that Shukhov would have wanted to know more about it because it was designed and would have been built by Clarke, Reeves & Co. owners of the local Phoenixville Bridge Works.
+It is quite likely that Bari’s local connections made him aware of the 1,000-foot-high tower that was proposed for the Exposition and it is equally likely that Shukhov would have wanted to know more about it because it was designed and would have been built by Clarke, Reeves & Co. owners of the local Phoenixville Bridge Works.
 This company built the 1875 cast iron bridge that spanned the Schuylkill River that provided much-needed, cross-river access to the fair grounds.

 A year later, Shukhov and Bari met in Russia and Bari convinced Shukhov to abandon his medical education, which Shukhov began to pursue after becoming frustrated with the routine engineering he was performing while drafting in an office of the Warsaw-Vienna railroad.
 Shukhov must have been delightfully stunned when Bari proposed that Shukhov become the Chief Engineer in a new company specializing in innovative engineering.
 This kind of opportunity is just what any genius should encounter to fully realize his/her innate talents.